Common Sense Media Review

 What's the Story?

-In FUNNY BOY, young Tamil boy, Arjie (Arush Nand), is beginning to explore his sexuality.
-While his father attempts to quash his "girly tendencies," his free-spirited aunt shares secret make-up sessions and encourages his individuality.
-As he moves into his teenaged years, Arjie (now played by Brandon Ingram) falls for his Sinhalese classmate Shehan (Rehan Mudannayake) -- a relationship doomed both due to the illegality of homosexuality and the tensions between the two ethnicities during a time of civil war.
+In FUNNY BOY, young Tamil boy Arjie (Arush Nand) is beginning to explore his sexuality.
+While his father tries to quash his "girly tendencies," his free-spirited aunt Radha (Agam Darshi) shares secret make-up sessions and encourages his individuality.
+As he moves into his teenage years, Arjie (now played by Brandon Ingram) falls for his Sinhalese classmate Shehan (Rehan Mudannayake)—a relationship doomed both due to the illegality of homosexuality and the tensions between the two ethnicities during a time of civil war.

 Is It Any Good?

-Adapted from Shyam Selvaduri's novel of the same name, director Deepa Mehta's imbues the story of a boy coming of age against the backdrop of the Sri Lankan civil war with warmth and humor.
-With both young and older Arjie (Nand and Ingram) delivering intimate, captivating performances -- alongside the poignant technique of momentarily switching the young and old actors to connect the journey -- the movie is engrossing at every turn.
-Early scenes are rich with color and a sense of near-freedom, as Arjie dresses as a bride with his friends and later shares secrets and make-up sessions with his free-spirited aunt (Agam Darshi) who teaches him that nobody messes with "the grand diva."
+Working from Shyam Selvaduri's same-named novel, director Deepa Mehta imbues the story of a boy coming of age against the backdrop of the Sri Lankan civil war with warmth and humor.
+With both young and older Arjie (Nand and Ingram) delivering intimate, captivating performances, Funny Boy is engrossing at every turn.
+Mehta uses a poignant technique of momentarily using the older actor in childhood scenes so he can witness his own past, beautifully connecting the journey.
+Early scenes are rich with color and a sense of near freedom as Arjie dresses as a bride with his friends and later shares secrets and make-up sessions with his free-spirited aunt Radha, who teaches him that nobody messes with "the grand diva."

 As the movie develops, similar abandon is seen in scenes with Arjie's boyfriend, Shehan, as the two bond over Western music and dance naked together, full of joy.
-While impacting on the story throughout, the atrocities of the civil war are very much a backdrop here.
-The movie has caused some controversy in its portrayal of the Tamil experience, as well as the decision to cast non-Tamil actors in Tamil parts, some of whom struggled with the language.
-Yet, as a story of burgeoning sexuality and self-discovery, amid familial, cultural, and political turmoil, Funny Boy truly soars.
+But the atrocities of the civil war are very much a backdrop here, impacting the story throughout.
+The movie has also drawn controversy in its portrayal of the Tamil experience, as well as the decision to cast non-Tamil actors in Tamil parts, some of whom struggled with the language.
+Yet, as a story of burgeoning sexuality and self-discovery amid familial, cultural, and political turmoil, Funny Boy soars.

 Talk to Your Kids About ...

 Discuss the violence in the movie.
 What role does war play in the story?
-How to talk to kids about violence, crime, and war.
+How can you talk to kids about violence, crime, and war?

-Discuss the some of the language -- including homophobic slurs -- used.
+Discuss the language—including homophobic slurs.
 Does it seem necessary or excessive?
 What does it contribute to the movie?

 Movie Details